tonyedwardspz/tonyedwardspz/speaking.md

 Talks are typically fast paced, entertaining (hopefully), and generally a little different from the majority of sessions.

-One of my current talks focuses on the HTML5 speechRecognitionAPI and how it helps me write hip-hop lyrics.
-I'd love to find more opportunities to deliver it at conferences and meetups with a code of conduct in place.
+One of my current talks focuses on the HTML5 speechRecognitionAPI and how it helps me to write hip-hop lyrics.
+I'd love to find more opportunities to deliver it at conferences and meetups with an enforceable code of conduct in place.

 [Get in touch](https://tonyedwardspz.co.uk/contact/) or check me out on [Paper Call](https://www.papercall.io/speakers/tonyedwardspz) if you'd like me to speak at your event.